Tiago Ferreira (footballer, born 1993): União Madeira

 Ferreira returned to his country in the 2015 off-season, joining C.F.
 União on a three-year deal.
 His maiden appearance in the Primeira Liga took place on 28 November, when he played one minute in a 2–2 away draw against Vitória de Setúbal.

 Sparingly played by manager Luís Norton de Matos in his debut campaign, Ferreira also saw his side be relegated.
 He asked to be released from contract in May 2017 claiming unpaid wages, which led to criticism from club president Filipe Silva.

 Universitatea Craiova

 On 21 July 2017, Ferreira joined Romanian club CS Universitatea Craiova.
 He played his first game in the Liga I nine days later, when he featured 77 minutes in a 1–1 away draw with FC Steaua București.

 Ferreira was released by mutual consent on 23 April 2020.

 MTK

 On 11 June 2020, Ferreira agreed to a contract at MTK Budapest FC of the Hungarian Nemzeti Bajnokság I. He scored his only goal on 29 April 2021, in a 1–3 home defeat against Fehérvár FC.

-After struggling to find a place in the team under coaches Vaszilisz Teodoru and Gábor Márton, Ferreira severed is ties in January 2022.
+After struggling to find a place in the team under coaches Vaszilisz Teodoru and Gábor Márton, Ferreira severed his ties in January 2022.

 Later career

 Subsequently, Ferreira represented in quick succession Tractor SC (Persian Gulf Pro League), FK Kukësi (Albanian Kategoria Superiore), C.D.
-Trofense and U.D.
-Leiria (Portuguese second division).
+Trofense, U.D.
+Leiria, F.C.
+Paços de Ferreira and Porto B (all in the Portuguese second division).